asecco/peri/README.md

 ![demo](https://github.com/asecco/peri/assets/40510223/19bdb52a-ef38-4126-84a8-1004dd77e74a)

 <p align="center">Like what you see?
-Please consider giving Peri a GitHub star ⭐, it will help a lot!</p>
+Please consider giving <strong>Peri</strong> a GitHub star ⭐, it will help a lot!</p>

 ## About
-Peri was originally designed to be similar to a modern streaming media service with the UI being inspired by platforms such as [Plex](https://www.plex.tv) and [Hulu](https://www.hulu.com).
+Peri was originally designed to be similar to a modern streaming media service UI, being inspired by platforms such as [Plex](https://www.plex.tv) and [Hulu](https://www.hulu.com).
 Peri includes no streaming functionality and serves as an extensive database of films and tv series, allowing you to browse and garner information on whichever type of media you desire.

 ## Features
 - Personalized recommendations